shugo/RubyKaigi2019/slide.md

 * unicode-display_width.gem
     * `Unicode::DisplayWidth.of("あ")`
 * East Asian Ambiguous Width
-    * Character width depends on the context
+    * Character widths depend on the context
+* All layers should use the same width
+    * Applications, curses, terminal emulators

 ## Windows console